Vicky-codes17/Campfire.dev/README.md

 - Status
 - Juno

-Each section will be built step by step with explanations so you'll understand **how** everything works—not just where to paste the code.
+Each section will be built step by step with explanations so you'll understand **how** everything works - not just where to paste the code.

 ---